Title: Brancusi’s Bird in Space and 48 other photographs

 The Los Angeles County Museum of Art and the Whitney Museum of American Art have also received Steichen photographs from the Hollanders.

-The Block will present the Steichen photographs this fall (September 20 to December 1) in an exhibition entitled Steichen/Warhol: Picturing Fame alongside portraits and candid photos by Pop artist Andy Warhol.
+The Block will display the Steichen photographs this winter (January 17 to April 6, 2014) in the exhibition Steichen/Warhol: Picturing Fame alongside portraits and candid photos by Pop artist Andy Warhol.
 The show will explore the ways in which glamour and celebrity are represented in photography, mass media and popular culture.
 The Warhol photographs, a gift from the Andy Warhol Foundation for the Visual Arts, entered the Block collection in 2008.

 —Elliot Reichert, curatorial project manager

 Edward Steichen, Brancusi’s Bird in Space, 1926, vintage silver print.
 Gift of the Hollander Family in Honor of Morton and Mimi Schapiro. © Permission of the Estate of Edward Steichen.